junwha/FastFit/README.md

 ```

 ## What We've Finished

-Create Dockerfile
+Create Dockerfile for environment setup

-Create run.sh
+Create run.sh for cloning directory/executing program

-Program that calculates the average rating score of the movies of specific genres given by specific occupation
+Implement program that calculates the average rating score of the movies of specific genres given by specific occupation

 ## Roles